SepehrNaeij/Shooting-Game/README.md

 <b>Rules of the game :</b></br>
 The first point of both players is 0.Each player have a ball in game which move,So we have 2 ball in the game.</br>
 The first coordinates of the balls on the x-axis is random.</br>
+When the balls reach the end of the path,their directiond will be changed.</br>
+If the player_1 shoot at own ball, will get -3 point and if shoot at the player_2 ball,will get +5 point and such like this is established for player_2.</br>
 -----------------------------------------------------------</br>
 <b>Description of the code :</b></br>
 This code is wroted with the functions in $\color{yellow}{turtle}$ library only and not used from any photo for making the shapes.